If you’ve got a sustainably minded gift picked out, how do you keep the theme going when you’re ready to start gift wrapping?

 Many shops give out these as alternatives to plastic bags.
 The ones with a handle have a classic look and can be reused many more times (if there’s a logo on the side, cover it up with something cut out from a magazine).
 Jazz up with a colourful handmade tag tied to the handle and you’re ready to go.

 Tip: Throughout the year, you can stash away things that have potential to get upcycled into holiday wrapping.
-My goal is to go with 100% reused materials for all wrapping and decorating this year.

 What better way to wrap than to encase your gift in something people can use for a future trip?
 MEC packing cubes come in many sizes and colours and can be used over (and over and over) again.
 Plus wrapping is as simple as doing up a zipper.
 When we chatted with MEC staffers, multiple people told us packing cubes were always a big hit as gift wrap.
 Pack Rat Ditty Bags are another option and are endlessly versatile and reusable too.